Hritujeet/Hritujeet/README.md

 - 👋 Hi, I’m @Hritujeet
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and ML
-- 🌱 I’m currently Js and frameworks
+- 🌱 I’m currently working in Web development
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me sharmahritujeet@gmail.com